nayere6342/sep11-freedom-project/blog/entry03.md

 * One other challenge I had from this was the fact that my IDE keeped crashing throughout the whole tinker section.

 * Another challenge I faced was that I didn't tinker enough while working on _kaboom.js_ entry.
-Also, this could have been because of the fact that I keep getting errors, crashes, and plainning issues.
+Also, this could have been because of the fact that I keep getting errors, crashes, and planning issues.

 * One small takeaway I had from this was that I need to tinker more with my tool.